What is Biofeedback?

 - As you improve your ability to control your physical state, you can test out your new skills in various video games in the clinic.

-In the CTC, we use the EmWave© system, which is an easy-to-use computer program that teaches you to self regulate your attention by focusing on heart rate patterns.
+The CTC uses the EmWave© system, which is an easy to use computer program that teaches you to self regulate your attention by focusing on heart rate patterns.
 For more information on this specific system, please visit Heart Math.

 How can Biofeedback benefit me?

 Biofeedback can be used to help with a variety of conditions, including, but not limited to: